Coarse cone quotients: Controlled Hilbert spaces

 We let $[\hat P^{s}]$ in $\pi_{0}K(C(\Sq( X)//G,\hat H^{s},\hat \mu^{s}))$ be the class represented by $\hat P^{s} $ and define the coarse $K$-homology class in $\pi_{0}K\cX(\Sq( X)//G)$.
 This finishes the construction of the class $p$.
 In the follwoing we discuss its essential properties.

 Combining the second assertion of \cite[Thm.
-6.1]{Bunke:2017aa} and \eqref{weferfwerf} the filler of the square in \cite[(6.1)]{Bunke:2017aa} determines a witness of the equality Since the restriction of $\hat P^{s}$ to every component $\{n\}\times X$ is a one-dimensional projection we can determine the trace and get in $\prod_{\Z}\Z$.
+6.1]{Bunke:2017aa} (stating the naturality of the comparison morphisms $\kappa_{\dots}$ in \eqref{whtgwergergws}) and \eqref{weferfwerf} the filler of the square in \cite[(6.1)]{Bunke:2017aa} determines a witness of the equality Since the restriction of $\hat P^{s}$ to every component $\{n\}\times X$ is a one-dimensional projection, we can determine the trace and get in $\prod_{\Z}\Z$.

-In the following we use the version of the definition \cite[Def.
+In the following, we use the version of the definition \cite[Def.
 8.10]{Bunke:2025aa} of a ghost operator, a notion originally introduced by G.Yu.
 We consider $\hat P^{s}$ on $\Sq(X)//G$ with the big family $\Sq_{-}(X)//G$. \begin{lem} $\hat P^{s}$ is a ghost operator. \end{lem} \begin{proof} Any coarse entourage of $\Sq(X)//G$ is contained in an entourage $U:=W_{F}\circ V$ for some $G$-adapted coarse entourage $V$ of $\Sq(X)$ and $W_{F}$ as in \eqref{oerwigjregvweorgwergwr}.
 We let $U_{n}$ denote its restriction to the $n$-component which we consider as a copy of $X$.
 We must show that